2022 Champions League Betting Odds

 For example, Raheem Sterling may be favourite for Manchester City to score given he plays in attack, but Ruben Dias would likely have bigger odds as he is a defender and is less likely to score.

-Sometimes betting on the result of a Champions League match may not provide the best odds and biggest winnings, so the half-time/full-time bet is often a favoured alternative as it is still simple but provides better payout potential.
+Sometimes betting on the result of a Champions League match may not provide the best odds and biggest winnings, so the half-time/full-time bet is often a favored alternative as it is still simple but provides better payout potential.

 You simply need to predict what the score or result will be at both half-time and full-time, such as Manchester City winning against Paris Saint-Germain at half-time but drawing at full-time.